algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

 f(x) = e^{-x^2}
 $$

 which is defined for all real numbers $$x$$.
-We first integrate it (or do a quick google search) to get
+We first integrate it (or do a quick google search, as it is rather tricky) to get

 $$
 N = \int_{-\infty}^{\infty} e^{-x^2} dx = \sqrt{\pi}
 $$

-and so we have
+(yes, we get $$\pi$$ out of nowhere, which is an interesting topic for another chapter!) and so we have

 $$
 P(x) = \frac{1}{N} e^{-x^2} = \frac{1}{\sqrt{\pi}} e^{-x^2}